 Moreover, electricity prices often define whether a politician obtains or remains in power.
-As consumers increasingly realize that coal equals high costs, we expect voters to put pressure on those politicians who continue to subsidize coal.
+As consumers increasingly realize that the cost of coal power is high, we expect voters to put pressure on those politicians who continue to subsidize coal.
 We also expect taxpayers to lobby those politicians who try to circumvent this problem by subsidizing electricity prices, as artificially low prices will impact the fiscal health of the government and state-owned utilities.
 Without reform, the taxpayer will pay for this economic inefficiency.

 Pro-coal governments and utilities often respond to these economic and financial headwinds with misinformation.
 Shadow reporting through asset-level data can shine a spotlight on this deception and empower the taxpayer and consumer to demand least-cost electricity.
 Asset-level data can also help those policy-makers and investors who are left in the dark about electricity generation costs.

-Knowledge is power.
-With a better understanding of the evolving cost of electricity, the taxpayer and consumer are not only better placed to demand least-cost energy, but policy-makers, investors and civil society can work together more effectively to make sure it happens.
+With a better understanding of the evolving cost of coal powered electricity, the taxpayer and consumer are not only better placed to demand least-cost energy, but policy-makers, investors and civil society can work together more effectively to make sure it happens.